dgsz250700/daily-fun-fact-mailer/README.md

-## Daily fun fact emailer
+# Daily Report Emailer

-Automated daily animal fact email workflow built with n8n, OpenAI, and Gmail.
-API from Alpha Vantage and Markeataux.
+An automated email workflow built with n8n, OpenAI, Gmail, and financial data APIs.

-## What it does
+## Overview
-This project sends a daily report on finance by email using an n8n workflow.
+This project sends a daily finance report by email.
+It uses an n8n workflow to fetch financial information, process or summarize it with OpenAI, and deliver the final report through Gmail.

 ## Workflow
-Schedule Trigger → AI Agent / OpenAI → Gmail
+Schedule Trigger → Financial Data API → OpenAI → Gmail

-## Stack
+## Tech Stack
 - n8n
 - OpenAI
 - Gmail
+- Alpha Vantage
+- Marketaux

-## Files
+## Project Files
-- `workflows/animal-fact-agent.json`: exported n8n workflow
+- `workflow 1.2.json` – exported n8n workflow
-- `README.md`: project overview
+- `README.md` – project documentation
-- `.gitignore`: ignored files configuration
+- `.gitignore` – ignored files configuration

 ## Setup
 1. Import the workflow JSON into n8n.
-2. Add your OpenAI credentials.
+2. Configure your OpenAI credentials.
-3. Add your Gmail credentials.
+3. Configure your Gmail credentials.
+4. Add the required API credentials for the financial data source.
-4. Activate the workflow.
+5. Enable the workflow.

-## Notes
+## Security
-This repository does not include credentials, API keys, or private configuration values.
+No credentials, API keys, or private configuration values are included in this repository.